Florian-Barthel/splatviz/README.md

 rendering, the UI is frozen.
 A loading screen is shown in the terminal output.

 ## Future Plans
-- Compare two Gaussian Splatting scenes side by side
 - Attach to Gaussian Splatting training for live tracking
 - Better visualization for tensors

 ## Recent Updates ⚡
+- Compare two or more Gaussian Splatting scenes side by side
 - Improved camera controls
   - Orbit Mode: Camera moves on a sphere around a look_at_point
   - Free mode: Camera moves free and can be controlled with WASD